-Total Legal biomass is estimated from the density of Legal abalone on survey sites, which is extrapolated to the area of historically-productive reef (Table 1).
-The area of historically-productive reef at LJP was estimated at 59 Ha from GPS logger data during the period of higher catch prior to 2013.
+Total biomass of legal-sized abalone is estimated from the density of Legal abalone on survey sites in 2020, which is extrapolated to the area of historically-productive reef (Table 1).
+The area of historically-productive reef was estimated at 59 Ha from GPS logger data during the period of higher catch prior to 2013.
 More recent estimates of the active area of reef fished at LJP are lower with the lower catch (Table 1).
-The best estimate of total Legal biomass in the LJP SMU during 2020 was 57 t, and the 2023-24 target catch of 4.8 t is an 8.4% Harvest Fraction (Table 1).
+The estimate of total Legal biomass in the SMU during 2020 was 57 t, and the 2023-24 target catch of 4.8 t is an 8.4% Harvest Fraction (Table 1).
 Alternative estimates of reef area range from 41-55 Ha or 69-93% of the previously used estimate, suggesting biomass (i.e. 39-53 t) and Harvest Fraction (i.e. 9-12%).

 Figure 4.
 Fishery performance indicators for the Lady Julia Percy SMU.
-Actual catch is shown to December 2023 (green bar, and average catch per day above) with full year Targets (pink line and light grey bar), raw (red) and standardised (blue $\pm$ SE) catch rate and length of abalone logged (i.e. Raw $\geq$ 130 mm and Standardised $\geq$ 135 mm).
-Abundance survey figures show estimates of biomass of Unders, Mature and Legal-sized abalone at sites currently surveyed.
+Actual catch is shown to December 2024 (green bar, and average catch per day above) with full year Targets (pink line and light grey bar), raw (red) and standardised (blue \pm SE) catch rate and length of abalone logged (i.e. Raw \geq 130 mm and Standardised \geq 135 mm).
+Abundance survey figures show estimates of biomass of Unders, Mature and Legal-sized abalone at sites last surveyed in 2020.